 Now, with such a traditional offering it’s not a surprise that the pricing structure comes from the mid-90s either, but that doesn’t necessarily mean it’s expensive – in fact far from it.
 At £597 per year for unlimited clients, with an additional £245 for their CRM, this equates to just 70 quid a month for everything included.
 Still pricier than our favourites, but not at all bad considering they give you a personal ‘walk through’ when you sign up.

 Companies House, IRIS Open, Kashflow, Keytime, Microsoft Word

-A catchy name and bold attractive website are the first things to catch your eye as you discover Practice Ignition.
+A catchy name and bold attractive website are the first to catch your eye as you discover Practice Ignition, the accounting practice management software.
 And as the name suggests they are all about getting you moving, either by winning new clients or successfully stirring your current ones into action.

 It works around the premise of being a proposal and pipeline manager; whether the proposal is simply for a customer to pay an invoice or a pitch and journey of a new client, the process is the same.
 As well as proposals they offer client payments, billing and client management with a host of integrations too.
 In fact, they’re big on integrations, which can also bring the disadvantage of needing a range of accounts with different services, rather than having them all in one package.

 “Pull in your services and pricing from your library in a couple of clicks, automatically include your terms of service, and set your payment terms.
 You can require bank or credit card details before your client can sign, and never chase a payment again.”

 Starting with the aptly named Starter package at $75 (£60) per month, you get 25 clients, standard integrations and standard proposals features.

 The Professional package comes in at $149 (£114) per month and adds a further 225 clients, along with workflow integrations, custom branding for the dashboard, emails, etc. and website integration.